Tough prior actions needed for IMF’s $452m third tranche

 Prime Minister Imran Khan had announced that the power and gas tariff would not be increased but the government will have to pass this burden partially on to the people because it is preparing a new power tariff plan, so it is yet to be seen whether new tariff plan can satisfy the IMF or not.

-On gas tariff, the proposed increase incorporated some arrears that resulted into an unprecedented hike so the exercise is underway to exclude arrears and then hike the gas tariff.
-Some Chinese loan rollover also became an issue for finalizing staff level agreement with the IMF.
+On gas tariff, the proposed increase incorporated some arrears that resulted into an unprecedented hike so the exercise is underway to exclude arrears.

-When this reporter contacted the IMF Resident Chief in Pakistan Teresa Daban Sanchez, she said, “Work and discussion continue.
-That happens at times that all the work is not finished in one visit and this is usual type of message after this type of mission”.

 “Now the ball is in the government’s court so it should take a decision without wasting time on the economic front,” said top official sources.